davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 further explores accuracy for cities not in the training data
 * OpenMeteoEDA_202306_v006 continues exploring accuracy for cities not in the training data

+### Expansions week of 23-MAR-2026
+* OpenMeteoEDA_202306_v006 explores random forest to predict season for a second city